DewendraDinuri/react-vite-tailwind-portfolio/README.md

 when you have new tailwind version  above 4.0  you have to use this to creat tailwind.config.css file npm i -D taiwindcss@3 postcss autoprefixer

+Here i use tailwind 3.14.17

+thes thing only suit for this version new version complete different